ingo/ingo.github.io/_recipes/tako_poke_trio.md

 author: Curt Okimoto and Sam Choy
 category: Entrees
 description: A trio of Hawaiian delicacies made of octopus and various condiments.
-  These recipes are a perfect blend of Japanese and Hawaiian flavors.
 favorite: "\u2713"
 image: tako_poke_trio.jpg
 original_title: Tako Poke